trisulnsm/dinodoc/trisuldocs/docs/ipdr/staticip-mappings.md

 ## Compliance requirement

-The DoT compliance letter clearly mentions that the following details need to tbe provided in the output report.
+The DoT compliance letter clearly mentions that the following details need to be provided in the output report.
 These are called CAF fields.
 CAF stands for Customer Acquisition Form.

 ![caf_fields](images/letter-caf.png)